hl-valdemar/BSc-Thesis/report/main.typ

     + A volume correction term $log|partial_b B^(-1)(b_i, q_i, phi)|$ that accounts for the change in probability space;
     + A prior regularization term $log p_Phi (phi)$ that encourages the approximated posterior to stay close to our prior beliefs.

-    By minimizing the ELBO, we obtain an approximate posterior that balances accuracy with computational tractability, allowing BEN to maintain and update its uncertainty estimates efficiently during learning.
+    By minimizing the ELBO, we obtain an approximate posterior that balances accuracy with computational tractability, allowing BEN to maintain and update its uncertainty estimates efficiently during learning @fellows2024bayesianexplorationnetworks.

 #attention("Training Dynamics")[
     The two optimization processes occur at different timescales, with epistemic updates happening more frequently than the Q-network updates.
-    This separation ensures stable convergence while maintaining the ability to adapt to new information.
+    This separation ensures stable convergence while maintaining the ability to adapt to new information @borkar2008stochasticapproximationadynamicalsystemsviewpoint.
 ]

-With this architecture, BEN can learn truly Bayes-optimal policies while maintaining the computational efficiency of model-free methods.
+With this architecture, BEN can learn truly Bayes-optimal policies while maintaining the computational efficiency of model-free methods @fellows2024bayesianexplorationnetworks.
 This makes it particularly well-suited for environments with sparse, delayed rewards where efficient exploration is important.

 = Theoretical Framework <theoretical_framework>